Goebbels Diaries: History

-Goebbels began to keep a diary in October 1923, shortly before his 26th birthday, while unemployed and living in his parents' home at Rheydt in the Ruhr region.
-He had been given a diary as a present by Else Janke, a young woman (of part-Jewish background) with whom he had a turbulent but eventually unsuccessful relationship, and most of his early entries were about her.
+Goebbels began to keep a diary in October 1923, shortly before his 26th birthday, while unemployed and living in his parents' home at Rheydt in the Lower Rhine region.
+He had been given a diary as a present by Else Janke, a young woman (of part-Jewish background) with whom he had a turbulent and eventually unsuccessful relationship, and most of his early entries were about her.
 His biographer Toby Thacker writes: "Writing a diary quickly became a kind of therapy for this troubled young man, and several historians have commented on how extraordinarily candid and revealing Goebbels was, particularly in his early years as a diarist."
 From 1923 onwards he wrote in his diary almost daily.

 According to biographer Peter Longerich, Goebbels' diary entries from late 1923 to early 1924 reflected the writings of a man who was isolated, preoccupied by "religious-philosophical" issues, and lacked a sense of direction.
 Diary entries of mid-December 1923 forward show Goebbels was moving towards the völkisch nationalist movement.
 Goebbels first took an interest in Adolf Hitler and Nazism in March 1924.
 In February 1924, Hitler's trial for treason had begun in the wake of his failed attempt to seize power in Munich, Bavaria, during 8–9 November 1923 (this failed coup became known as the Beer Hall Putsch).
 The trial garnered Hitler much press and gave him a platform for propaganda.
 After Goebbels first met Hitler in July 1925, however, the Nazi leader increasingly became the central figure in the diary.
 By July 1926 Goebbels was so enraptured by Hitler speaking on "racial issues", that he wrote: "It is impossible to reproduce what [Hitler] said.
 It must be experienced.
 He is a genius.
 The natural, creative instrument of a fate determined by God.
-I am deeply moved.".
+I am deeply moved."

 Hitler became Chancellor in January 1933 and appointed Goebbels Propaganda Minister.
 Goebbels then published an edited version of his diaries for the period of Hitler's rise to power in book form, under the title Vom Kaiserhof zur Reichskanzlei: Eine historische Darstellung in Tagebuchblättern (From the Kaiserhof to the Reich Chancellery: a Historical Diary).
 The Kaiserhof was a Berlin hotel where Hitler stayed before he came to power.
 Goebbels's book was later published in English as My Part in Germany's Fight.
 Although this book was propagandist in intent, it provides insight into the mentality of the Nazi leadership at the time of their accession to power.